Package insert / prescribing information

 Photometric Method -

-If more accurate results are desired, a curve using the patient's blood and the vial of IC-Green™ being used in the determination can be constructed as follows:
+A typical curve obtained by plotting dye concentration versus optical density is shown.
+The percent retention can be read from this plot.
+If more accurate results are desired, a curve using the patient's blood and the vial of IC-Green® being used in the determination can be constructed as follows:

 - Pipette 1 mL of the serum into a microcuvette.